Leichte Sprache

 What is the open art museum?

-The open art museum focuses on art from the margins.
+The open art museum is dedicated to art from border areas.

 The open art museum surprises.